ETSURobotics/Club_Documents/Constitution.md

 - Coordinates club communication and announcements.
 - Assists in administrative duties as needed.

+### **Faculty Advisor**
+- Connects our organization to ETSU via faculty
+- Communicates with the ETSU board on behalf of our organization along with the president.
+- Maintains the club throughout its operation as different members cycle through the program.

 ---
 This constitution is subject to **revision and updates** as the club grows and evolves.
 Changes may be proposed and voted upon during official club meetings.